Skip to content

 Polars keeps track of each group's location and maps the expressions to the proper row locations.
 This will also work over different groups in a single select.

-• over -> marks that we want to compute something within a group, but doesn't modify the original size of the DataFrame
+• over -> marks that we want to compute something within a group, and doesn't modify the original size of the DataFrame except in specific cases

 Window expression rules